This is a mix of part expectations and tips for what success looks like when you first start

 Everyone on the business team is expected to sell to customers.
 We’ve found a correlation between those who convert a customer in their first month and success at our organisation.
 I suspect it demonstrates that you understand our product and have worked hard enough to convince someone else to use us.
 This spells goodness for us.

 2. Pick up hard skills quickly

-There’s a basic set of skills required to be at Xendit, including Powerpoint, Excel, Postman.
+There’s a basic set of skills required to be at Xendit, including 6 pagers, Powerpoint, Excel, Postman.
 The faster you learn how to use this the way we expect, the better you’ll perform.
+6 pagers (prose) are a powerful tool to articulate thoughts and convey information.
 We’re sticklers for Powerpoint and Excel because we’re ex management consulting and private equity.
 Postman you’ll need so you can use our APIs.

 We want to see you say “yes” and volunteer to get shit done.
 We want you to become an owner on the things we give you, and not rest until they get accomplished.
 You’ll get basic points by doing what we ask you on time.
 We’ll be pleasantly surprised if you can put your hand up for more things and get it done.
 Can be small things like doing some analysis or coming up with a strategy.

 Bring a notebook and write stuff down – I don’t know why anyone would show up to a meeting without paper and pen.
 One smart ass once told me they could remember everything to do.
 That was disproven in about 30 minutes.
 Writing helps you remember an order of magnitude better and gives you quick recall on context and to dos.

 Keep your own to do list – We aren’t strict on a system yet but we do expect you to keep some sort of to-do list.
 Many people use Trello, Todoist or paper and pen.
 If you don’t have it recorded there’s little chance of you accomplishing it.
 This is also in our basic test of ‘trust to execute.’